Misuse of 911 system a challenge for county dispatchers

 Maybe don’t call or text 911.

-“Misuse of 911 is one of the biggest things that ties up our 911 system,” said Lori Meyer, senior dispatcher for the Kern County Sheriff’s Office, who spoke at an event Friday ahead of National Public Safety Telecommunicators Week, which is next week.
+“Misuse of 911 is one of the biggest things that ties up our 911 system,” said Lori Meyer, senior dispatcher for the Kern County Sheriff’s Office, who spoke at an event April 12 ahead of National Public Safety Telecommunicators Week, which is this week.
 “In the event somebody does have an actual emergency, they’re not getting help in the timely manner they deserve.”

 Some calls are accidental, she said, but others are done with bad intent.